BEFORE WE BEGIN

 But here’s a quick walkthrough:

-1. Once you’ve clicked the ”Create New Rule” button, you’ll see a pane open up from the right.
+1. Once you’ve clicked the ”Create New Rule” button, you’ll see a pop-up for the Distribution Rule Setup.

-1. Under the ”Check for Condition” section, click on the ”Add a condition” button and click on ”Add a Property”.
+6. Next, you’ll have to set the conditions you want to check.
 This is where you tell RevenueHero which property in your CRM to look up to set this condition.

 You can add multiple conditions with a combination of AND or OR for the Distribution Rule to check before meetings are assigned.